All Episodes

 So you can make a lot of claims.

-I'm bombastic, I'm insensitive.
+I'm insensitive.

-And uh uh yeah, bombastic.
+And yeah, bombastic.

 Yeah, so really quickly, just something that's coming out right now.

-It looks like Milo uh might have gotten an affidavit, like a sworn affidavit signed by Michael Bartles, who is claiming to be the victim of Gavin Wax's blackmail op to get information on.
+It looks like Milo might have gotten an affidavit, like a sworn affidavit signed by Michael Bartles, who is claiming to be the victim of Gavin Wax's blackmail op to get information on.

-So it seems to be like this is uh so he said points four through seven, uh maybe give me those in the chat if you guys will.
+So it seems to be like this is so he said points four through seven.

-So uh point number four, I was demanded to provide a full log of restore YR chat, the logs by Gavin Wax over dispute about related matters on August 16th, the demand was made via telephone, and to my knowledge was not recorded.
+Point number four, I was demanded to provide a full log of RestoreYR chat, the logs by Gavin Wax over a dispute about related matters on August 16th.

-Uh when I attempted, so point five, when I attempted to resist that demand after providing some of the requested information, Wax threatened my professional standing, raised the possibility of potential legal action related to an alleged breach of non-disclosure, my position within the New York Republican young Republican club was directly threatened.
+When I attempted, so point five, when I attempted to resist that demand after providing some of the requested information, Wax threatened my professional standing, raised the possibility of potential legal action related to an alleged breach of non-disclosure.

-After these Events took place, I provided Gavin Wax's associate, Nathan Berger with the archived logs of the group text.
+After these events took place, I provided Gavin Wax's associate, Nathan Berger, with the archived logs of the group text.

-Yeah, that's that that sounds about right.
+Yeah, that sounds about right.

 That person should never be anywhere near our party ever again, ever, in any way, shape, or form.

-And I think Republicans need to be aware right now, they're not winning on ideas.
+And I think Republicans need to be aware right now.

-They can win on infiltration and trying to miscast what you're saying and what you're doing, and trying to infiltrate and push people's ideas that maybe wouldn't otherwise be pushed.
+They can win on infiltration and trying to miscast what you're saying and what you're doing and trying to infiltrate and push people's ideas that maybe wouldn't otherwise be pushed.

 I think that's something we have to be careful of as a party.